Merchant Prince: Story

 The games begin with a letter from the player's wealthy uncle Niccolo announcing that he has died and left the majority of his estate to his daughters.
 He has left the player a yearly stipend of 100 florins (i.e., ducats), a map of the known world, at least one trading vessel, and some advice reminiscent of Machiavelli: "you must stick to the good so long as you can but if compelled by necessity you must be ready to use other means" and the "Golden Rule" that "he who has the gold makes the rules".
 The player's goal—over one lifetime or several—is to improve his family's standing.

 Gameplay

 Players choose a family crest and surname rather than an individual name.
 Play begins in AD 1300 and can last (in the first two titles) as late as 1492, the year of Columbus's rediscovery of the Americas.
 The default map covers all of Afro-Eurasia and permits the rounding of the Cape of Good Hope but not the North Cape.
-This can be replaced by randomized maps with variable amounts of ocean, forest, desert, &c.
-The game is won by the first player to acquire a million florins or by the player with the highest net worth at game's end.
+This can be replaced by randomized maps with variable amounts of ocean, forest, desert, etc. The game is won by the first player to acquire a million florins or by the player with the highest net worth at game's end.